mateusKoppe/generator-batangularjs/README.md

 This will create the following architecture:

 ```
-├── app                                   # The primary folder
+├── app/                                  # The primary folder
 │   ├── app.module.js                     # The primary module
 │   ├── app.routes.js                     # The routes of the app module
 │   ├── app.style.scss                    # The main style file
-│   ├── core                              # The shared folder
+│   ├── core/                             # The shared folder
-│   │   └── styles                        # The shared style of your application
+│   │   └── styles/                       # The shared style of your application
 │   │       ├── default.style.scss        # The style of some tags and classes
 │   │       └── variables.style.scss      # Your sass variables
-│   ├── dist                              # Here will be the processed files
+│   ├── dist/                             # Here will be the processed files
 │   ├── index.html                        # The index of your project
-│   ├── layouts                           # The Templates and controllers
+│   ├── layouts/                          # The Templates and controllers
 │   │   ├── home.controller.js            # The home controller
 │   │   └── home.template.html            # The home template
-│   └── structure                         # The structures of your app (for routes)
+│   └── structure/                        # The structures of your app (for routes)
 │       ├── main.controller.js            # The main controller
 │       └── main.template.html            # The main template
 ├── bower.json                            # https://bower.io/ for more info